wp-plugins/query-wrangler/README.txt

 = How do I use query shortcodes? =

 Easy, the code you're looking for is like this.   [query id=2] , where the number 2 is the query id.
+This can be found on the Query Wrangler page eside each query.

 = What are overrides and how do I use them? =